PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 Why, you might ask, would you want to call MATLAB scripts from Python?
 We think there are several use cases.
 The first is one of deployment.
-Suppose you have analytics built in MATLAB but want to deploy those analyses on the web.
-Python has, though we've not discussed it here, state of the art GUI toolkits that can easily be deployed on AWS, the Google Computing Platform or otherwise.
+Suppose you have analytics functionality built in MATLAB but want to deploy those analyses on the web.
+Python has, though we've not discussed it here, state-of-the-art GUI toolkits that can easily be deployed on AWS, the Google Computing Platform or otherwise.
 You can construct your analytics front-end in Python, allowing it to communicate with your MATLAB-based back-end library.